fraserwat/fraserwat/README.md

 ### Hi there, I'm Fraser 👋

 I'm currently working as a Data & Analytics Contractor.
-I specialise in Product Analytics and Business Insights, but I've also touched on Data Engineering work everywhere from startups to large enterprise companies.
+I specialise in Product Analytics and Business Insights, but I've also touched on Data Engineering work everywhere from startups to large enterprise companies, and will be starting a Data Science MSc in October 2022.

 For any data work, I'm fully booked until March 2022.
 But I also do **Frontend Web Development**.